jacobcantwell/amazon-lightsail-minecraft/README.md

 Download and install the latest version of Java from https://www.oracle.com/java/technologies/downloads/#jdk17-windows

+Test the Java installation:
+* Open a Terminal window
+* Test with `java --version`

 ### Download Minecraft: Java Edition Server

 You can download the official Minecraft: Java Edition server from the Minecraft website or there are many forks of Minecraft.
 The installation and running is similar.
 To support plugins we recommend the Paper version.